guanqianling/FEM/README.txt

 If one wants to visualize numerical solution in 2D problem, please change the varible draw=1 in pre_setting.m.
 If one wants to change the Gauss integration, please change it in pre_setting.m.

+There is a complex example in 2-D problem, if one wants to test it, please change it in pre_setting.m.

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 @Author: Haoning Dang